rockcarver/frodo-cli/.github/README.md

 <!-- README.md for GitHub; the one for NPM is ../README.md. -->

-# Frodo CLI - @rockcarver/frodo-cli
+# Frodo CLI (@rockcarver/frodo-cli) - Export, import, and manage PingOne Advanced Identity Cloud configuration

-ForgeROck DO Command Line Interface, frodo-cli, a CLI to manage ForgeRock platform deployments supporting Identity Cloud tenants, ForgeOps deployments, and classic deployments.
+A command line interface to manage ForgeRock platform deployments supporting PingOne Advanced Identity Cloud environments, ForgeOps deployments, and classic deployments.
 Frodo-cli is powered by [frodo-lib](https://github.com/rockcarver/frodo-lib), a hybrid (ESM and CJS) library to manage ForgeRock deployments.
 ## Quick Nav

 - [Quick start](#quick-start)